-- Dr. Narendra, L. Mathakari, "Experiments in Applied Physics" (Physics Lab Manual 4th edition), - 2.
+- 1. Dr. Narendra, L. Mathakari, "Experiments in Applied Physics" (Physics Lab Manual 4th edition), - 2.
 "Engineering Physics Lab Manual" By Department of Physics JBIET

 - 1. Learn the experimental concepts on in LED, Electric and Electronic materials. - 2.
-Get the knowledge of fundamentals of Semiconductor physics, Lasers and fibre optics enable the Student to apply to various systems like communications, solar cell, photo cells and so on. - 3.
-Design, characterization and study of properties of material help the Student to prepare new materials for various engineering applications. - 4.
+Get the knowledge of fundamentals of Semiconductor physics.

+- 3. Design, characterization and study of properties of material help the students to prepare new materials for various engineering applications. - 4.
 Be exposed to the phenomena of electromagnetism and also to have exposure on magnetic materials and dielectric materials. - 5.
-Be exposed to the phenomena of nano particle size in the materials science and engineering field.
+Lasers and fiber optics enable the students to apply to various systems like communications, solar cell, photo cells and so on.